Digital Media loses momentum – AI monetisation in question: what are the prospects for Adobe shares?

 • Creative and Marketing Professionals Group: 4.02 billion USD (+10%)

-Management raised its full-year 2025 guidance, now forecasting revenue of 23.50-23.60 billion USD and EPS of 20.50-20.70 USD, both above previous estimates.
-For Q3 FY2025, Adobe projects non-GAAP EPS of 5.15-5.20 USD and revenue of 5.87-5.92 billion USD, also ahead of analysts’ consensus forecasts.
-The operating margin is expected to be around 45.5%.
+Management raised its full-year 2025 guidance.
+Revenue was expected in the range of 23.50-23.60 billion USD and EPS at 20.50-20.70 USD, both above previous estimates.
+For Q3 FY2025, Adobe projected non-GAAP EPS of 5.15-5.20 USD and revenue of 5.87-5.92 billion USD, also above analysts’ consensus forecasts.
+The operating margin was anticipated at around 45.5%.

 Expert forecasts for Adobe Inc.’s stock